CSC207-UofT/course-project-internet-explorers/phase0/CRC.md

 ### Responsibilities
 * Position: Attribute, array with x, y, where on the map the Tower is currently located
 * Health: Attribute, total health of the tower
-* updateHealth: method, updates the health of the tower to reflect damage taken
+* updateHealth(health): method, updates the health of the tower to reflect damage taken

 ### Collaborators
 Enemy, Map, Collidable